jh-midi/portmidi-sml/README.md

 # installing on windows
 * NB you can't create virtual midi port on windows
 * but you can use this library for filtering midi event create music,send sysex etc ...
-* you have to use https://www.tobias-erichsen.de/software/loopmidi.html or another driver with windows
+* https://www.tobias-erichsen.de/software/loopmidi.html or another driver work well with windows
 * Click [Windows Cygwin](https://github.com/jh-midi/portmidi-sml/blob/main/Windows_Cygwin.md) : this is help for installing PolyML on Windows allowing compiling.
 # installing on Mac
 It's the same as for Linux, but I was only able to compile for the Intel version (Catalina).